sot/timelines/doc/index.rst

 Tests may be run with:

    nosetests timelines_test.py

+If there is a diff in the output:

+  .Checking t/july_fixed.rdb
+  Made Test States in /tmp/tmpyOgXJT
+  Diff in /tmp/tmpyOgXJT

+look at the html diff (e.g. /tmp/tmpyOgXJT/diff.html) or manually diff the states with the expected states, for example:

+  meld /tmp/tmpyOgXJT/test_states.dat t/july_fixed.dat

+If the diff is expected, due to a change in nonload commands since the creation of the fiducial data, update the fiducial data:

+  cp /tmp/tmpyOgXJT/test_states.dat t/july_fixed.dat

+and commit the change in the timelines project.

 The utility scripts "timelines_make_testdb.py" and "timelines_check_testdb.py" are provided to allow more manual testing: